Gevatter-Tod/synapse-terminal-admin/README.md

 I plan to implement all the other functions in the near future.

-**Installation**
+**Installation:**
 - Download the "synapse-admin.sh" script
 - Make it executable (e.g. with "chmod 755 ./synapse-admin.sh" )
 - On the first run, the script will ask for the server name and the admin access token.
-Both information will stay on your PC an will be stored in "~/.synapse-admin/synapse-admin.con"
+Both information will stay on your PC an will be stored in "~/.synapse-admin/synapse-admin.conf"

 **Useage**

 Just run "./synapse-admin.sh" to see a description of implemented commands